dfrho/python-and-js/README.md

 ## 8. Object-Oriented Programming

 ### The Task
-Object-oriented programming (OOP) is a common, useful programming paradigm that uses objects and classes to design and structure software in a way that semantically maps directly to real world systems.
+Object-oriented programming (OOP) is a programming paradigm that uses objects and classes to design and structure software.
 Objects are instances of classes, which can contain attributes (data) and methods (functions) that operate on the data.
-OOP is a powerful way to model real-world entities and their interactions.
+OOP is a powerful way to model real-world systems and their interactions in a semantically intuitive way.

 In this task, we'll create a simple Library Management System using OOP principles with classes for `Book`, `Member`, and `Library`.